ErikPelloni/PasswordSecurityChecker/Documenti/Documentazione/Documentazione_PSC.md

   > *Nowadays, everyone has many different accounts for which a password is
   > required.
 Choosing a secure password is very important to avoid data theft.
-  > This programme checks the security of the password entered, based on optional
+  > This program checks the security of the password entered, based on optional
   > information passed in as a parameter.*

 ### Scopo